Community Updates

 Technical Report

-This year, our IoT research group focused on three key themes, with PhD student Kira Nurse initiating projects in these areas.
-Nada Alhirabi completed her PhD on Privacy-Aware IoT Applications, and Yaser Awwad achieved his MPhil with a project on Anomaly Detection using Smart Cameras in low-light conditions.
-Our students presented their work at various conferences, including Wales Tech Week and ACM Ubicomp.
-We hosted the PETRAS Regional Showcase "Connected Spaces" and engaged in potential collaboration talks at the UW-NPS Research Station.
-Funding successes include support from the Google Research Scholar Program for a neurodiversity project, the UK Defence and Security for the Edgy Organism project, and EPSRC PETRAS for an AR-driven Smart City Demonstrator project.
-Additionally, team members completed the CyberASAP program, presenting the CASPER Shield.
-Annual Report
+Our IoT research group focused on three key themes this year, with researcher Kira Nurse launching new projects.
+Nada Alhirabi completed her doctoral research on privacy-aware IoT applications, and Yaser Awwad earned his research degree researching anomaly detection with smart cameras in low-light conditions.
+We showcased work at Wales Tech Week and ACM Ubicomp, hosted the PETRAS Regional Showcase “Connected Spaces,” and explored collaborations during the UW-NPS Research Station visit.
+Funding highlights include Google Research Scholar support for neurodiversity, UK Defence and Security backing for the Edgy Organism project, and EPSRC PETRAS funding for a smart-city demonstrator, alongside the team completing CyberASAP with the CASPER Shield.

 DEC 2023